ishiikurisu/minimize/README.md

 # Minimize

-Turn whole Lua systems into a unique script.
+Turn whole Lua systems into a single script.